-The Paul H. Johanson Fund has made a challenge grant to support Quivira’s 2020 land health workshops, the New Agrarian Program, and our new Tribal Land Stewardship Initiative.
+The Paul H. Johanson Fund has made a challenge grant to support Quivira’s 2021 land health workshops, the New Agrarian Program, and our new Tribal Land Stewardship Initiative.
 They will match donations dollar-for-dollar, up to $20,000.
-Make a pledge by July 15 to help us meet the challenge!
+Make a pledge by August 31 to help us meet the challenge!

 More about what your donation supports